 Review some other key differences in my article on SW Alabaster.

 Also, don’t forget about buying real-time samples to determine the tonality of the paint in your home’s lighting.
 Pick samples up from here.

 Benjamin Moore White Dove is a soft, warm white with an added tinge of cream.

-No, it doesn’t have yellow undertones and it’s also neither a clean white!
+No, it doesn’t have the same undertones and it’s also neither a clean white!

 However, with an LRV of 85, it is slightly lighter with many neutral backdrops!
 I personally love White Dove and usually find myself amazed with its crispness!

-Now that I have hinted at where this color needs to be used, you have to very careful while actually using it.
+Now that I have hinted at where this one needs to be used, you have to very careful while actually using it.

 Since it has a warm touch, be careful of using it in north-facing rooms mainly!
 Since it’s bright – it will give a natural look to your room.

-Let’s discuss where you should probably use this color!
+Let’s discuss where you should probably use this!